IIIF/api/source/api/image/2.0/index.md

 The IIIF Image API can be called in two ways:

- * Request an image, which may be part of a larger image
+ * Request an image, which may be part of a larger image.
- * Request a description of the image characteristics and functionality available for that image
+ * Request a description of the image characteristics and functionality available for that image.

 Both convey the request's information in the path segments of the URI, rather than as query parameters.
 This makes responses easier to cache, either at the server or by standard web-caching infrastructure.
 It also permits a minimal implementation using pre-computed files in a matching directory structure.